ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 }
 {%- endhighlight -%}

 Notice now we need to specify the initializer method.
-Different from struct, Swift don't create memberwise initialize for classes.
+Different from struct, Swift doesn't create memberwise initialize for classes.

 ### Inheritance